 Pianist Deirdre Brenner has performed throughout the USA, Europe and Asia.
-A musician with a passion for chamber music and art song, she has appeared in venues including the Wiener Musikverein, Wiener Kozerthaus, Arnold Schönberg Center (Vienna), Stadthalle (Bayreuth), Teatro Real (Madrid), Philharmonie Essen, the National Concert Hall (Dublin), St. Martin-in-the-Fields (London) and the Hollywell Music Room (Oxford).
+A musician with a passion for chamber music and art song, she has appeared in venues including the Wiener Musikverein, Wiener Kozerthaus, Wiener Volksoper (Vienna), the John F. Kennedy Center for Performing Arts (Washington, DC), Teatro Real (Madrid), Stadthalle (Bayreuth), Philharmonie Essen, the National Concert Hall (Dublin), St. Martin-in-the-Fields (London) and the Hollywell Music Room (Oxford).

 Deirdre has performed at festivals including the Seoul Spring Festival of Chamber Music, Oxford Lieder Festival, Aix-en-Provence Festival, LOISIARTE, Rhodes Chamber Music Festival, Stimmen Festival Freistadt, and Portogruaro International Music Festival.
-She has given recitals with artists including Wolfgang Holzmair, Birgid Steinberger, Markus Werba, Layla Claire, John Chest, Tara Erraught, Michael Spyres, Elena Copons and the Manning Trio, and has performed as soloist with numerous ensembles including the Arnold Schoenberg Chor.
+She has given recitals with artists including Wolfgang Holzmair, Birgid Steinberger, Markus Werba, Layla Claire, John Chest, Tara Erraught, Michael Spyres, and Elena Copons, and has performed as soloist with numerous ensembles including the Arnold Schoenberg Chor.
 She has recorded for broadcasts on ORF, NPR and BR-Klassik, among others.

-Also in demand as a teacher and coach, Deirdre has given masterclasses to young singers and pianists in Venezuela in collaboration with FESNOJIV, and is currently on the faculty of the Institute for European Studies in Vienna, Austria.
-She has accompanied vocal masterclasses given by Bernarda Fink, Wolfgang Holzmair, Birgid Steinberger, Linda Watson, Ulrike Sych, Rudolf Jansen and Elly Ameling, and was an official accompanist for the 2010 's-Hertogenbosch International Vocal Competition in the Netherlands.
+Also in demand as a teacher and coach, Deirdre is currently on the faculty of the Institute for European Studies in Vienna, Austria.
+She has accompanied vocal masterclasses given by Bernarda Fink, Wolfgang Holzmair, Birgid Steinberger, Linda Watson, Michaela Schuster, Ulrike Sych, Rudolf Jansen and Elly Ameling, among others.
+Additional musical projects have taken her to Egypt, Israel, Palestine, Venezuela, Samoa and the Kingdom of Tonga.

 Deirdre is co-founder of the Boyne Music Festival as well as the innovative concert series Mosaïque in Vienna.